jmunn-gis/jmunn-gis.github.io/README.md

 These map show the location of the Turquoise Lake Nature Trail near Leadville, Colorado, the main lookout point along the trail and the mountain peaks in view from the lookout.
 ![NatureTrail](Turquoise_Lake_NatureTrail_Viewshed.jpg)
 ## White River National Forest Tree Cover
+This map analysis shows the change in tree cover that occured in White River National Forest from 2000 to 2020.
 !{WhiteRiver](White_River_National_Forest_Tree_Cover.jpg)